-The best piece of advice we like patients to know is to prepare well for an upcoming dental appointment with Mary Lo orthodontist in Marylebone.
-This serves the interest of patients in a number of ways and ensures a patient gets the most out of a visit to Mary Lo orthodontist in Marylebone.
+The best piece of advice we like patients to know is to prepare well for an upcoming dental appointment with Mary Lo, an orthodontist in Marylebone.
+This serves the interest of patients in a number of ways and ensures a patient gets the most out of a visit to Mary Lo.
 Like many other medical appointments, time is of the essence in a dental appointment, and the patient should remain focused on what is important to them to make certain they receive the full benefits from their scheduled time.

 We have found that the best prepared patients are less anxious and stressed about their dental appointments.